 DuMux builds and runs on Linux and Mac operating systems.
+Installation on Windows is possible but it is definitely not something to try if you are a beginner.
 If you use Windows, we recommend the Ubuntu bash on Windows.
 Alternatively, you can try to employ MinGW, Cygwin or a Linux Virtual Machine.

 You can obtain the required DUNE modules in form of binary packages for Debian, Ubuntu and openSUSE, see the

 DUNE binary packages.

 The DUNE releases can also be obtained as tarballs.